mozilla/extension-workshop/src/content/documentation/develop/web-ext-command-reference.md

 ### `web-ext build`

-Packages an extension into a `.zip` file, ignoring files that are commonly unwanted in packages, such as `.git` and other artifacts.
+Packages an extension into a `.zip` file, ignoring files commonly unwanted in packages, such as `.git` and other artifacts.
 The name of the `.zip` file is taken from the [name](https://developer.mozilla.org/docs/Mozilla/Add-ons/WebExtensions/manifest.json/name) field in the extension [manifest](https://developer.mozilla.org/docs/Mozilla/Add-ons/WebExtensions/manifest.json).

 <section id="as-needed">

 #### `--as-needed`

-Re-build the extension anytime you edit and save a source file.
-This allows you to continuously create a package with the most up to date source code.
+Rebuild the extension when you edit and save a source file.
+This enables you to continuously create a package with the most up-to-date source code.

 Environment variable: `$WEB_EXT_AS_NEEDED=true`
 </section>